 Pros and cons of Accountable Care Organisations

-One of the benefits attributed to ACOs is that they remove many of the transactional costs (e.g. the costs of tendering, legal services etc) that are now part and parcel of commissioning NHS services, particularly since the Health and Social Care Act (2012) which introduced compulsory competition.
-(Alternatively reversing the ‘marketisation‘ of the NHS, as proponents of the NHS Reinstatement Bill suggest, would also remove many of these transactional costs).
+One of the benefits attributed to ACOs is that they remove some of the transactional costs (e.g. the costs of tendering, legal services etc) that are now part and parcel of commissioning NHS services, particularly since the Health and Social Care Act (2012) which introduced compulsory competition.
+(Reversing the ‘marketisation‘ of the NHS, as proponents of the NHS Reinstatement Bill suggest, would also remove these kinds of transactional costs).

-It’s also thought by some that the new forms of contracting services used by ACOs will make it easier to break down the boundaries between existing organisations, and so help to integrate services.
+It’s also thought by some that the new forms of contracting services used by ACOs will make it easier to break down the boundaries between existing organisations, and so help to ‘integrate’ services.
+If integrating care means ensuring good multidisciplinary team working to make a patients’ care as seamless as possible, some parts of the NHS have managed to achieve this without creating an ACO.

 Some critics argue that, in the US, ACOs are really Health Maintenance Organisations (HMOs) in disguise – i.e financial intermediaries (often large corporate insurers) that essentially collect payments from patients and arrange their care with service providers.